Frankdias92/go-playground/README.md

 fmt.Printf("SORRY!
 You missed all the attempts.
 The correct number was %d.\nYour attempts were: %v\n", x, attempts)
 ```
 - If all attempts are used without a correct guess (after exiting the loop), it prints a message indicating that they have used all attempts and reveals the correct number along with all their guesses.

-## Summary

-This code effectively implements a simple guessing game in Go where:
-- A random number between `0` and `100` is generated.
-- The user has up to `10` attempts to guess this number.
-- Input validation ensures that only integer guesses are accepted.
-- Feedback is provided after each guess, guiding users towards finding the correct answer.

-The structure of this code demonstrates good practices in Go programming, such as error handling and using slices for dynamic data storage.
-If you have any further questions or need clarification on specific parts, feel free to ask!